 Depending upon your company or institution, the RFP format will vary.
 For those who do not have their own RFP process and template, we have provided a detailed example of one in a separate document.
 At the core of every RFP is the Scope of Work (SoW).
 This is the narrative description of a project’s work requirement.
 It defines project-specific activities, deliverables and timelines for a vendor providing products and services to their potential client.
 In other words, it is your story, expectations, deliverables, and timelines.
 One key to success is to focus on full disclosure and clarity in the SoW as it will be the guide to all that follows.

 As noted earlier, the more information you can supply to potential vendors, the better the end result.
-For an LED ticker display project, the following are the top 10 questions to ask yourself when writing a ticker specification.
+For an LED stock ticker or sports ticker display project, the following are the top 10 questions to ask yourself when writing a ticker specification.
 If you cannot answer these questions on your own it may be a good idea to work with a qualified company that can help you upfront with the design and procurement.

 - Start by describing the environment where the LED ticker will be located and how the ticker will be used.
 For example, will it be in a classroom, in a public space, in a secure trading area.